myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

    + The Arduino MQTT Library is available directly through the Arduino IDE *Library Manager*.
 This is the recommended way of obtaining this library.
 See [Add MQTT Library to Arduino IDE](#bring-your-own-thing-api-using-arduino-mqtt-add-mqtt-library-to-arduino-ide) for a walkthrough of performing this.
       + You may also find the library in our <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-Arduino" target="_blank">Arduino MQTT Github</a> repository.

    + [Documentation](#bring-your-own-thing-api-using-arduino-mqtt) - Covers installing and configuring the popular Arduino IDE to use Cayenne's Arduino MQTT library.
-It also includes a walkthrough of setting up an Arduino board, sending sensor data to Cayenne and controlling an actuator from the Cayenne dashboard.
+It also includes a walkthrough of setting up an Arduino board and sending sensor data to Cayenne.

 **Cayenne mbed MQTT**